 Adelaide for 4 days

-The best way to get around Adelaide is through walking, trains, buses, or trams.
-If you prefer riding public transportation over walking, you can purchase a MetroCard or a MetroCard Visitor Pass which provides tourists with three-day unlimited travel for a fixed rate.
+The best way to get around Adelaide is by walking, trains, buses, or trams.
+If you prefer riding public transportation over walking, you can purchase a MetroCard or a MetroCard Visitor Pass, which provides tourists with three-day unlimited travel for a fixed rate.

 ALSO READ: 100 Adelaide experiences